Depots Adjust Petrol, Diesel Prices as Dangote Is Set to Run Below Capacity

 Dangote refinery output still constrained

-A restart is now expected around February 10, 2026, but analysts warn that steady-state operations are still several months away, delaying a smooth production ramp-up, Premium times report.
+A restart is now expected around February 10, 2026, but analysts warned that steady-state operations are still several months away, delaying a smooth production ramp-up, according to Premium Times.

-With PMS prices clustering around N800 per litre at private depots, market participants say retail pump prices may remain under pressure until supply conditions improve.
+With PMS prices clustering around N800 per litre at private depots, market participants stated that retail pump prices may remain under pressure until supply conditions improve.

-Earlier, Legit.ng reported that the Nigerian National Petroleum Company Limited (NNPCL) has announced new petrol pump price.
+Earlier, Legit.ng reported that the Nigerian National Petroleum Company Limited (NNPCL) had announced a new petrol pump price, with checks showing that in Lagos, retail outlets are dispensing fuel at N784 per litre.

-With the latest adjustment, NNPCL retail outlets are now selling petrol almost at the same rate as Dangote Refinery’s partner stations, helping to bring relief to consumers amid high transportation and energy costs
+With the latest adjustment, NNPCL retail outlets are now selling petrol almost at the same rate as Dangote Refinery’s partner stations, helping to bring relief to consumers amid high costs of transportation and energy.

 Source: Legit.ng